botify-hq/developers-docs/api_docs/markdowns/api/introduction.md

 Botify provides a REST API in order to integrate Botify in third-party applications and allowing to use almost everything available in the Botify Analytics and the Chrome Extension.

-<a href="https://docs.google.com/forms/d/1T6D588024flDKHS6q_IMlVMS-q8rmRvgzBIc8EZdyDo/viewform" class="inscription-button">Request your Limited Preview of Alpha Botify API</a>
+<a href="https://docs.google.com/forms/d/1T6D588024flDKHS6q_IMlVMS-q8rmRvgzBIc8EZdyDo/viewform" class="inscription-button" target="_blank">Request access to the alpha version of the Botify API</a>

 ## Use examples
 - Get the list of your projects and analyses.